debarshichoudhury25/marl-cooperation-statistical-mechanics-python/README.md

 Two supporting plots are also included:
-- `training_curve.png`: cooperation rate over training rounds for a single run (no punishment) — shows convergence to full defection.
+- `training_curve.png`: cooperation rate over training rounds for a single run (no punishment), potentially shows convergence to full defection.
-- `phase_diagram.png`: converged cooperation rate as a function of the synergy factor `r` (no punishment) — confirms that synergy alone, without enforcement, does not produce cooperation in this dilemma range.
+- `phase_diagram.png`: converged cooperation rate as a function of the synergy factor `r` (no punishment), which in a way reinforces that synergy alone, without enforcement, does not produce cooperation in this dilemma range.